laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - Magic Trackpad 2 touch screen via VoodooI2C, VoodooI2CHID may not be recognized for new installations or OS updates
   In this case touch screen works after kext cache rebuild [sudo kextcache -i /]
-  After recognized the touch screen, the Alps touchpad of the Magnetic Travel Keyboard is disabled, which can be activated using Karabiner
+  After recognized the touch screen, the Alps Touchpad of the Magnetic Travel Keyboard is disabled, which can be activated using Karabiner
   Check 'Alps Touchpad (Alps)' in 'Karabiner-Elements Preferences - Devices - Basic configuration'

 - MicroSD slot not working properly